srabin1/CPGC-Paper/README.md

 - run the following command ```bash cpgcbatchScript.sh```
 - this store the cpgc resutls in the `cpgc_results.csv` in the main directory and dinics_bi and dinics_tri in `bipartite_dinics_results.csv` and `tripartite_dinics_results.csv`, respectively.

+6. To run the Dinics executable files independently use the following steps:
+- generate the fm, cpgc, dinics_bi, and dinics_tri execuitable files by following the steps procedure in the step 2 above
+- executing the `dinics_bi` program needs nodes, density and experiment number as input arguments in respective order
+- executing the `dinics_tri` program needs nodes, density, experiment number, $\delta$, and algorithm (fm or cpgc) as input arguments in respective order
+- ```./dinics_bi 1024 80 1```

-6. The results for FM and CPGC stored as csv files with names: `fm_results.csv` and `cpgc_results.csv`, respectively.
+7. The results for FM and CPGC stored as csv files with names: `fm_results.csv` and `cpgc_results.csv`, respectively.
 Both outputs includes the following information:
 a) nodes, i.e., the number of vertices in the left partition of given graph,
 b) density, i.e., the density of the given graph,
 c) experimentNo, i.e., the experiment number,